QuentinRa/blog.quentinra.dev/info/c/index.md

 ## Using ncurses

-NCurses is a beautiful graphic terminal inside your terminal.
+NCurses is a graphic library to create beautiful interfaces in a terminal.
 I you do know the great ``VIM`` editor, then the interface was made with ncurses.
-It's simple and really quick to learn.
+It's simple and really easy to learn.

 ...